giantswarm/ingress-nginx-app/README.md

 So in this case we called the ConfigMap `nginx-ingress-controller-app-user-values`

 If you place these files in a folder called `foldername`, you could use the
-command: `kubectl apply foldername`, to deploy this app to a tenant cluster with id `abc12`.
+command: `kubectl apply foldername`, to deploy this app to a workload cluster with id `abc12`.

-See our [full reference page on how to configure applications](https://docs.giantswarm.io/reference/app-configuration/) for more details.
+See our [full reference page on how to configure applications](https://docs.giantswarm.io/app-platform/app-configuration/) for more details.

 ## Important note about required cluster level config